February 27, 2023

 Gloria Barr: Retired School Teacher

-A social worker and teacher by trade, Gloria Barr has dedicated her entire life to helping others.
-So it is natural that she partnered with the Community Foundation to create a Field of Interest fund to support in perpetuity the people, animals and environment she has cared so much about during her lifetime.
+A social worker and teacher by trade, Gloria Barr dedicated her entire life to helping others.
+So it is natural that she partnered with the Community Foundation to create a Field of Interest fund to support in perpetuity the people, animals and environment she cared so much about during her lifetime.

 A Chattanooga native, Gloria began her career as a social worker within the Department of Public Welfare.
 It was here that she gained first-hand experience on the importance of caring for others in our community – specifically, the elderly and children.
 This became clearer to her when after a few years as a social worker, she began a 36-year-career as an elementary school teacher.
 As an educator, Gloria cared for thousands of children in the Hamilton County Public Schools system.
 In this role, she witnessed daily the effects of poverty on a child’s ability to learn and grow.
 As a result, she developed a strong passion for causes that offer economic opportunities as pathways out of poverty for the neediest in our community.

 Gloria’s caretaking and compassion extended well beyond her students, enriching the lives of her furry, four-legged “children” as well.
 One cocker spaniel in particular, Winston, left an enduring mark on Gloria’s heart.
-It is this special bond that led Gloria to honor Winston through her continued support of animal welfare causes both now and beyond her lifetime.
+It is this special bond that led Gloria to honor Winston through her continued support of animal welfare causes both during and beyond her lifetime.

 According to Gloria, her philanthropy can best be summed up by this excerpt from author George F. Burba’s Philanthropy’s Role in Civilization – Stories of Notable Givers: